-2. Select IP Address.
-Choose the IP address that is assigned to the LAN 1 or LAN 2 interface depending on which network you wish to use for client connections.
+- 2. Select IP Address.
+Choose the IP address that is assigned to the LAN 1 or LAN 2 interface depending on which network you wish to use for client connections. - 3.
+Enter Base Port.

-You must choose the IP address that is assigned to the LAN 1 interface if your Total Recall VR is a Classic Desktop.

-- 3. Enter Base Port.
 Clients need both the IP address and the base port in order to connect to the Total Recall VR. - 4.
-Set Maximum Sessions to the maximum number (between 1 and 99) of clients that are allowed to connect at the same time.

-Each client connection requires system resources.
-The more clients connect at the same time, the less system resources can be dedicated to recording.

-- 5. Set Session Duration to the maximum duration (between 30 minutes and 2 hours and 30 minutes in 30 minute increments) of each session.
+Set Maximum Sessions to the maximum number (between 0 and 99) of clients that are allowed to connect at the same time. - Each client connection requires system resources.
+The more clients connect at the same time, the less system resources can be dedicated to recording. - 5.
+Set Session Duration to the maximum duration (between 30 minutes and 2 hours and 30 minutes in 30 minute increments) of each session.
 Total Recall VR will automatically end active sessions after this period forcing clients to re-connect if they wish to continue to interact with it. - 6.
 Select OK to restart the interface which will start accepting connections from clients on the specified IP address and port.